-Most of the recommendations for this list are taken straight out of our Rethinking Dry Eye Treatment book, which you can get free for a limited time, just pay shipping.
+Most of the recommendations for this list are taken straight out of our Rethinking Dry Eye Treatment book.

 Before we jump into the best treatments for dry eye, I want to discuss Pareto’s principle.
 According to Wikipedia, the Pareto principle, also known as the 80/20 rule, states that, for many events, roughly 80% of the effects come from 20% of the causes.